Lin-jun-xiang/awesome-vscode-extensions/README.md

 # vscode-extensions [Best]
 * [中文版README.md](README_中文.md)
+* Any questions can be asked in the "discussion" section

 * Click the ⭐ Star button on this project to support and motivate the developer.
 ---